Why Enterprise Service Management Projects Fail

 Rookie mistakes, despite good intentions, can lead to a sub-optimal implementation, or a pile-up of issues that drag your organizational processes down.

 And yes, we know It’s good to encourage people to try things out on their own, but not at the expense of efficiency.
 So, how do you fix this?
-By having your ESM tool vendor install your new software for you.
+By having your Enterprise Service Management tool vendor install your new software for you.
 And if they can help give you a set of guidelines and recommendations, as well as proper support once they’re done with the implementation, all the better.

 So, when evaluating what ITSM platform or service desk to implement, always make sure that they’re not a “one-and-done” type of company.
 Rather, continuous support — as well as a keen understanding of your team’s own limitations — are absolutely basic.